How to Grow Your Own Tomatoes- horticulturist and gardening expert

 Towering tomatoes is easy.
 Simply place the tower over the tomatoes at planting.
 Tomatoes grown in towers produce a larger, but later harvest than staked tomato plants.

 Allow a bit more time if you decide to stake your plants.
 Place the stake in the ground at planting.
 Be careful not to injure the roots.
-Staked tomatoes produce the earliest and smallest harvest.
+Staked tomatoes produce the earliest but smallest harvest.

-And once you taste that first red ripe tomato, you’ll be looking for more sunny spots for containers or to expand your garden.
+Once you taste that first red ripe tomato, you’ll be looking for more sunny spots for containers or to expand your garden.